Your Packing List

 In addition to your main bag, you will need a small daypack for your everyday excursions.
 Try to keep this bag as light as possible and make sure that all main sections of your bags can be padlocked.
 This daypack should have enough room to carry plenty of food and snacks for long hikes and treks and space to carry belongings for overnight excursions.

-Sleeping bags and sleeping mats are essential on all Overland Tours worldwide and Budget Expeditions in South America to make sure that you have a comfortable experience while camping.
+Sleeping bags and sleeping mats are essential on all Overland Tours where camping is necessary and on all Budget Expeditions in South America and Africa to make sure that you have a comfortable experience while camping.

 The style and thickness of sleeping bag required depends on the region you’re travelling in.
 For all tours through Patagonia and areas of high altitude (Serengeti NP and Inca Trail for example) we recommend a four season bag with side zip which can be opened out when you reach warmer weather.
 If you do not have a four season sleeping bag, you may be able to purchase extra blankets locally.
 If you are doing an ‘Amazonia’ Overland Tour or you are travelling through Africa through the height of summer, you do not need a thick sleeping bag as the climate will be warmer.
 However, please be aware that weather can change from region to region and quite suddenly.